murillodigital/murillodigital/content/good_reads/snowball.md

 ## The internal scorecard

-It was very inspirational to read [_Snowball_](https://amzn.to/2OJoPAg) - **focus** being one of those key inspirations that have been further cemented in my mind as critical to success - but a close second is the ability to **remain true to yourself**, Buffett calls that ability his _internal scorecard_, something he learned from his father and enormously representative of the way he runs his life.
+It was very inspirational to read [_Snowball_](https://amzn.to/2OJoPAg) - **focus** being one of those key inspirations that have been further cemented in my mind as critical to success - but a close second is the ability to **remain true to yourself**.

+Buffett calls that ability his _internal scorecard_, and it's something he learned from his father, and a characteristic that is enormously representative of the way he runs his life.

 > And the truth you are neither right nor wrong because people agree with you.
 You're right because your facts and reasoning are right.
 In the end, that's what counts.